QuantEcon/python_lecture_sandpit/source/rst/markov_jump_lq.rst

 Applications
 ============

-We now describe some Python code and a few examples that put the code to work
+We now describe some Python code and a few examples that put the code to work.

 To begin, we import these Python modules